-There are so many benefits for little ones attending classes and groups, (including the perfect excuse for parents to get out of the house) - but finding the best activity for your little one can be pretty overwhelming!
-With hundreds of classes out there, it can be hard to know which will suit your child best.
+There are so many benefits for little ones attending classes and groups, but finding the best activity for your little one can be pretty overwhelming!
+With hundreds of virtual classes out there, it can be hard to know which will suit your child best.

 “Check the class credentials – it’s something that's important and something that so many parents forget,’” recommends Fi.
 “Many groups and classes across the UK attended by little ones, may not have adequate child safeguarding or Health and Safety and insurance.’

 ‘The Children’s Activities Association (CAA) have a Code of Practice to offer parents peace of mind and many popular UK classes including Water Babies, Baby Sensory, diddi dance and Tumble Tots are signed up.’

 Mum Hollie admitted when looking for activities she hadn’t even realised classes weren’t regulated: “I assumed these kind of guidelines were in place, and in all honesty feel very ignorant now for making such a huge assumption as far as Hollie is concerned.
 I will now as a rule be doing my research!”